UtahTechEngineering/auto_grader/README.md

     git commit -m "adds auto grader"
     git pull
     git push

+You do need to commmit (i.e. for the auto_grader pull wich also commits) both the auto_grader and the main solution repository.

 **Note:** Becasue we have moved/created some files out of the autograder, they are no longer tracked in the git submodule.
 If you pull changes to the auto grader that change these files (or how they are created in the autograder), then you need to copy them over again.
 This can be done by using the `overwrite` flag in the `create_auto_grader_files` and the `create_assignment_files` methods.
 Just be aware this will delete your roster and assignment settings.